-(Kawahara, de Cheveigne & Patterson 1998), the amplitudes of the first and second harmonics (H1 and H2), and the highest-amplitude component of the first three formants (A1, A2, and A3).
-Harmonic measures were all corrected for the effects of the surrounding formant frequencies and bandwidths using the algorithm of Iseli, Shue & Alwan (2007); they are reported here as H1^{}, H2^{}, etc. Raw f0 measures were converted into semitones using the formula 12 log2 (f0/mf0) / log2 2, where mf0 represents each speaker's mean f0.
+Acoustic measurements on the rime portion (vowel + sonorant final, if any) of each token were then made using VoiceSauce (Shue, et al. 2011).
+Measures were taken at each millisecond of the target region and then averaged over eleven equally spaced segments.
+Measures included fundamental frequency (f0) as calculated by the STRAIGHT algorithm (Kawahara, de Cheveigne and Patterson 1998), the amplitudes of the first and second harmonics (H1 and H2), and the highest-amplitude component of the first three formants (A1, A2, and A3).
+Harmonic measures were all corrected for the effects of the surrounding formant frequencies and bandwidths using the algorithm of Iseli et al. (2007); they are reported here as H1\, H2\, etc. Raw f0 measures were converted into semitones using the formula $12 \log_2 (f0/mf0) / \log_2 2$ , where mf0 represents each speaker's mean f0.

-To look for differences in voice quality, we examined differences in four acoustic measures of spectral balance (H1-H2, H1-A1, H1-A2 and H1-A3) which have been shown to correlate with various physiological parameters such as the open quotient (OQ) (Holmberg et al. 1995, Ní Chasaide & Gobl 1997, Iseli & Alwan 2004) and abruptness of vocal fold closure (Stevens 1977).
-These measures were selected as they have been reported to reliably distinguish breathy vs. modal vowels in a number of languages including Gujarati (Fischer-Jørgensen 1967, Khan 2012), Green Mong (Andruski & Ratliff 2000, Esposito 2012), Eastern Cham (Brunelle 2005), Takhian Thong Chong (DiCanio 2009), Khmu' Rawk (Abramson, Nye & Luangthongkum 2007), Santa Ana Del Valle Zapotec (Esposito 2010), and many others (see also Gordon & Ladefoged 2001, Keating & Esposito 2006).
+To look for differences in voice quality, we examined differences in four acoustic measures of spectral balance (H1\-H2\, H1\-A1\, H1\-A2\ and H1\-A3\) which have been shown to correlate with various physiological parameters such as the open quotient (OQ) (Holmberg, et al. 1995, Iseli and Alwan 2004, Ní Chasaide and Gobl 1997) and abruptness of vocal fold closure (Stevens 1977).
+These measures were selected as they have been reported to reliably distinguish breathy vs. modal vowels in a number of languages including Gujarati

+(Fischer-Jørgensen 1967, Khan 2012), Green Mong (Andruski and Ratliff 2000, Esposito 2012), Eastern Cham (Brunelle 2006), Takhian Thong Chong (DiCanio 2009), Khmu' Rawk (Abramson, Nye and Luangthongkum 2007), Santa Ana Del Valle Zapotec (Esposito 2010), and many others (see also Gordon and Ladefoged 2001, Keating and Esposito 2006).
 While VoiceSauce provides a number of other acoustic measures that are known to correlate with voice quality difference in some languages (e.g. cepstral peak prominence, harmonic-to-noise ratios, etc.), for brevity, and given the somewhat exploratory nature of our study, we focus here on the four most-reported measures mentioned above.